Research at Reutlingen University

 Profile-forming research subject:

-Robustness and long-term behaviour of power semiconductors and integrated systems including electronic design automation as well as energy technology and economics.
+Development of power semiconductors and integrated systems as well as new solutions in drive and energy technology and energy management in terms of resource conservation and sustainability.

 Primary research activities take place in the field of engineering sciences, as well as in the two research centres Electronics & Drives and the Reutlingen Energy Centre for Decentralised Energy Systems and Energy Efficiency.